The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

 \subsection{Additive structure}

 There exists a natural map

 inducing an abelian group structure on the twisted equivariant $K$- theory groups, which we will define below.
-Consider for this the following commutative diagram.
+Define $a$ as the composition of the following maps

-where the right vertical map denotes composition.
-Note that in $\Fred'(\Hg)$ the composition is well defined because the grading is not present.
+Note that in $\Fred'(\HH)$ the composition is well defined because the grading is not present.
 As the maps involved in the diagram are compatible with the conjugation actions of the groups $\UU(\Hg)_{c.g}$, respectively $ \UU(\HH)_{c.g}$ and $G$, for any projective unitary, stable $G$-equivariant bundle $P$, this induces a pointed map

 Which defines an additive structure in $K^{-p}_G(X;P)$.